NJBLAGA/NathanBlaga_T2A2/README.md

 #### **Home Page:**

 The home page provides any user to the site with the terms and conditions in which they must abide to.
-It also blocks and non signed in users access to the rest of the site and requires all users to be signed in with an account to proceed.
+It also blocks and non-signed in users access to the rest of the site and requires all users to be signed in with an account to proceed.

 ![Workout Jungle Screenshot](./docs/img/sc_home_page.png)
 ![Workout Jungle Screenshot](./docs/img/sc_home_page_2.png)